How Peak Load Can Impact the Cost of Your HVAC System

 What are External Loads?

-External loads come from a variety of external factors, including solar radiation through windows and skylights and conduction through roofs and walls.
+External loads come from various external factors, including solar radiation through windows and skylights and conduction through roofs and walls.
 Outside air brought into a building through the ventilation also contributes to a system's total load.

 What are Internal Loads?